TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 ## Understanding the Interface

 TeXlyre's interface adapts to your current activity.
-The main areas include the project dashboard, file explorer, document editor, and LaTeX output viewer.
+The main areas include the project dashboard, file explorer, document editor, and PDF/SVG/HTML output viewer.

 ### Project Dashboard